jason-dai/aaai2019/analytics-zoo.md

 - [Reference use cases](#reference-use-cases): a collection of end-to-end *reference use cases* (e.g., anomaly detection, sentiment analysis, fraud detection, image augmentation, object detection, variational autoencoder, etc.)

 ## _Distributed Tensoflow and Keras on Spark/BigDL_
+To make it easy for the users to build and productionize the deep learning applications for Big Data, Analytics Zoo provides a unified analytics + AI platform that seamlessly unites Spark, TensorFlow, Keras and BigDL programs into an integrated pipeline, which can then transparently run on a large-scale Hadoop/Spark clusters for distributed training and inference.

+1. Data wrangling and analysis using PySpark

+2. Deep learning model development using TensorFlow

+3. Distributed training/inference on Spark and BigDL

+4. Using Keras APIs for model development and training

 ## _High level abstractions and APIs_
 Analytics Zoo provides a set of easy-to-use, high level pipeline APIs that natively support Spark DataFrames and ML Pipelines, autograd and custom layer/loss, transfer learning, etc.